shenrie/apache-thrift-amqp/README.md

 simple socket, HTTP or AMQP transport layer.

 To run the simple socket example:
-From a command line, execute: ruby RubyServer.rb socket From a second command line, execute RubyClient.rb socket
+From a command line in the tutorial/rb directory, execute: ruby RubyServer.rb socket From a second command line in the tutorial/rb directory, execute RubyClient.rb socket

 To run the http example:
-From a command line, execute: ruby RubyServer.rb http From a second command line, execute RubyClient.rb http
+From a command line in the tutorial/rb directory, execute: ruby RubyServer.rb http From a second command line in the tutorial/rb directory, execute RubyClient.rb http

 To run the AMQP demo:
-Start RabbitMQ (if a different host or port is used then the code will need to be updated to match) From a command line, execute: ruby RubyServer.rb
-From a second command line, execute RubyClient.rb
+Start RabbitMQ (if a different host or port is used then the code will need to be updated to match) From a command line in the tutorial/rb directory, execute: ruby RubyServer.rb From a second command line in the tutorial/rb directory, execute RubyClient.rb

-When using AMQP, multiple RubyServer processes can be run to do load balancing.
+When using AMQP, run multiple RubyServer worker processes to demonstrate load balancing across workers.